For many organizations, the transition to the cloud for data storage is inevitable.

 AWS Assurance Programs are grouped into three categories:

 1. Certifications and attestations.
-Certifications and attestations are performed by a third-party independent auditor, and certifications, audit reports, or attestations of compliance are based on the result of the auditor’s work.
+A third-party independent auditor performs certifications and attestations, and certifications, audit reports, or attestations of compliance are based on the result of the auditor’s work.

 • Laws, regulations, and privacy.
 These are specific to your industry or function.